-Progress Reports and Report Cards
+Progress Reports

-Progress report cards will be sent home monthly and report cards will be sent home biannually.
+Progress report cards will be sent home monthly.
 If you have questions regarding your student's academic progress, please contact the academic coordinator.

 Questions/Concerns

 Most student or parent concerns can be addressed simply by a phone call, email, or conference with a teacher or staff member.